 Martine received her Bachelor of Arts from Harvard and her Master of Music from New England Conservatory, where she studied in the Harvard-NEC Dual Degree program.
 Her mentors include Paul Neubauer, Martha Katz, Mark Steinberg, Paul Biss, and Vijay Iyer.
-She is currently a doctoral candidate in viola performance at CUNY Graduate Center and on the string faculty at Brooklyn College Conservatory.
+She is currently working on a doctorate in viola performance at CUNY Graduate Center and is on the string faculty at Brooklyn College Conservatory and Point CounterPoint.

 Martine is a poetry editor for Peripheries Journal and a recipient of the Joan Gray Untermeyer Poetry Prize and the Le Baron Russell Briggs Travelling Prize.
 Jorie Graham advised Martine’s senior thesis, a collection of original poems.
 Her poems have been recently featured in Lana Turner Journal and the Colorado Review.